darktable-org/dtorg/content/resources/camera-support.md

 You don't need to go through these steps yourself necessarily but instead attach enough sample files to the bug report so we can do it ourselves.

+The following formats are explicitly not supported:

+ * Fujifilm lossy
+ * Nikon high efficiency
+ * Sony lossless

 The table has the following fields:

   * **Camera:** The name of the camera with at least basic support in darktable